Alonso-del-Arte/warnings-library/README.md

 A library with some compiler warnings.
-I started this project because I want a narrowing conversion compiler warning for a floating point library I'm working on, for the floating point reference types to somewhat mirror with warnings the errors you get with Java's floating point primitives, such as trying to assign the value of a `double` (64-bit floating point) to a `float` (32-bit).
+I started this project because I want a narrowing conversion compiler warning for a floating point library I'm working on, so that the floating point reference types to somewhat mirror with warnings the errors you get with Java's floating point primitives, such as trying to assign the value of a `double` (64-bit floating point) to a `float` (32-bit).

 Early on I decided to put this in the `org.testframe` namespace even though I'm going to use JUnit 4 rather than Test Frame for most of the unit testing.
 The